moll/js-strange/doc/API.md

 <a name="Range.prototype.intersects" />
 ### Range.prototype.intersects(other)
 Check if this range intersects with another.
+Returns `true` or `false`.

 Ranges that have common points intersect.
 Ranges that are consecutive and with *inclusive* endpoints are also intersecting.
 An empty range will never